The infographic from the very beginning of the post came from Futurism: What is the Kardashev Scale? and is a great introduction to this topic.

 - How about the hidden works of the brilliant Nikola Tesla?

-- How about when the solar panels were removed from the White House in 1981?
+- How about when the passive solar-thermal panels were removed from the White House in 1981?

 - How about the pharmaceutical industry’s having lobbied and effectively had hemp itself and its research outlawed for many, many decades?
 How much has this cost Humanity through denying us this powerful medicinal herb?